MunMunL/Data_Analysis_Portfolio/Programming_Language_Analysis/README.md

 ## Description
 Data is extracted from [Stack Exchange](https://data.stackexchange.com/stackoverflow/query/675441/popular-programming-languages-per-over-time-eversql-com) as at November 2023.

 The project focused on analysing the number of tags on each post on Stack Overflow.
 The dataset included the programming language tag, date and the number of posts on that language on that date.
-The project involved loading the data, cleaning and preprocessing it, manipulating data to performing exporatory data analysis (rolling average to smooth out time series data).
+The project involved loading the data, cleaning and preprocessing it, manipulating data to performing exploratory data analysis (rolling average to smooth out time series data).

 ## Technology used